How To Steep E-Liquid

 This variation notwithstanding, the core principle of steeping remains nice and straightforward.

-To understand how to steep e-liquid in the most basic way, simply shake the bottle hard to thoroughly mix the liquid and then leave it upright in a cool, dark place.
+To steep e-liquid in the most basic way, simply shake the bottle hard to thoroughly mix the liquid and then leave it upright in a cool, dark place.

 This place doesn’t have to be particularly temperature controlled but a lack of light is essential, so an out-of-the-way cupboard or shoebox is perfect.

-The amount of time you leave the e-liquid for will vary depending on who you ask, but in general fruity e-liquids can be left for 24-48 hours, whilst those more complex flavours like tobacco or desserts should be left for up to 2 weeks.
+The amount of time you leave the e-liquid for will vary depending on who you ask, but in general fruity e-liquids can be left for 24-48 hours, whilst those more complex flavours like tobacco or our authentic Cali Range should be left for up to 2 weeks.

 This is because the latter e-liquids have a much more complex flavour base than the former, needing more time for their flavourings to fully dilute into the liquid.